pdgilbert/LoRaGPS/README.md

                        on thet IFACE/PORT.
 Status: working.

 - `ais-fake-rx-udp.py` - For testing UDP multicast from ais-fake-tx-udp.py and
-                       LoRaGPS_base.py.
-Wait for UDP  multicasts and print them .
+                       LoRaGPS_base.
+Wait for UDP  multicasts and print them.
                        Status: working.

 - `track2gpx`          - Utility to convert recorded tracks to gpx format.